Harvey G. Whitlock

-Harvey Gilman Whitlock (1809–1874) was an early member of the Latter Day Saint movement and one of the witnesses to the Book of Commandments.
+Harvey Gilman Whitlock (1809–1874) was an early member of the Latter Day Saint movement and one of the eighteen witnesses to the truth of the 1833 Book of Commandments.
 He was among those Latter Day Saints driven by mobs from Jackson County, Missouri, in the summer of 1833.
-From 1835 he was in and out of multiple Latter Day Saint groups several times.
+From 1835 he was in and out of multiple Latter Day Saint churches several times.